Malay Singaporeans: Migration of Malays to Singapore after 1819

-When Raffles arrived in Singapore, there were already thousands of indigenous Malays living there.
-The waters of Telok Blangah, the Kallang River and other rivers had been home to the Orang Laut or Sea Nomads for a very long time.
+When Raffles arrived in Singapore, thousands of Malays were estimated living in the surrounding areas.
+The waters of Telok Blangah, the Kallang River and other rivers had long been home to the Orang Laut or Sea Nomads.
 There were also Malay settlements along the Kallang River Basin and the Singapore River.
-Turnbull reported that there was an estimated 1,000 people living in Singapore.
-There were about 500 Orang Kallang, 200 Orang Seletar, 150 Orang Gelam, 100 Orang Lauts, 20–30 Malays who were the followers of Temenggong Abdul Rahman.
+Turnbull reported that about 1,000 people lived in Singapore, including approximately 500 Orang Kallang, 200 Orang Seletar, 150 Orang Gelam, 100 Orang Laut and 20 to 30 Malays who were followers of Temenggong Abdul Rahman.

-In the first census taken in 1824, it was revealed that the Malays (including the Bugis) then made up 60.9 per cent of the total population of 10,683.
-The 1826 census shows 4,790 Malays, 1,242 Bugis, and 267 Javanese out of a total population 13,750.
+The first census taken in 1824 revealed that Malays (including the Bugis) comprised 60.9 per cent of the total population of 10,683.
+The 1826 census recorded 4,790 Malays, 1,242 Bugis, and 267 Javanese out of a total population of 13,750.

 Malay subgroups

 Most Singaporean Malays are descended from different ethnic groups that are found throughout the Malay Archipelago.
-Most notable are the Orang Laut and Malays (the original inhabitants of Singapore), Javanese, Boyanese, Bugis, Minangkabaus, Banjarese and the Bataks.
+Most notable are the indigenous tribes of the Orang Laut, Local Malays, Javanese, Boyanese, Bugis, Minangkabau, Banjarese, Sundanese, and Bataks.